The Guanaco & South America: A Brief Resource Guide

-- Tompkin’s Conservation (founded by Doug & Suzie Tompkins, of the Esprit brand) is the nonprofit working to preserve Patagonia, but only in Chile.
-But unfortuantely, for the guanaco, Chile also allows hunting of these animals.
+- Tompkins Conservation (founded by Doug & Suzie Tompkins, of the Esprit brand) is the nonprofit working to preserve Patagonia, but only in Chile.
+Unfortunately for the guanaco, Chile also allows hunting of these animals.

 - In recent years, once wool prices started to rise, ranchers gratefully started giving up on luxury tourism and turning back to sheep ranching.

-- Adriana Marina’s initiative, Hecho por Nosotros, has received funding from the C&A Foundation and Ashoka Globalizer program, which supports sustainable and ethical fashion brands and initiatives.
+- Adriana Marina’s initiative, Hecho por Nosotros, has received funding from the Ashoka Globalizer program, which supports sustainable and ethical fashion brands and initiatives.

-- Last, if you want to follow Adriana Marina’s artisanal work (or purchase some luscious clothing made of fine camelid fleece, visit her store, animanà.
+- Finally, if you want to follow Adriana Marina’s artisanal work (or purchase some luscious clothing made of fine camelid fleece), visit her store, animanà.